 Automated reporting is the last piece of the patch management puzzle.
 Patch management reports provide users with quick access to essential data.
 These reports help users quickly verify deployment results and identify patched and unpatched endpoints.
 Auto-generating and distributing reports ensures users always have the necessary information to keep their devices patched and their networks secure.

-If you're interested in learning how to generate auto-reports in PDQ Inventory, we've got a guide that covers the process in detail.
-These reports will help track which security patches have been distributed, and every device which may have a missing patch.
+If you're interested in learning how to generate auto-reports in PDQ Inventory, we've got a detailed guide covering the process.
+These reports will help track which security patches have been distributed and which devices may be missing a patch.

 How to choose the right automated patch management software for your organization

 There are many patch management tools available.
-Finding one that meets the needs of your IT department and organization should not be taken lightly.
+Finding one that meets your IT department's and organization's needs should not be taken lightly.

 When looking at different solutions, ask yourself these questions:

-If you're looking for a patch management tool that meets all these requirements and more, then check out PDQ Deploy and PDQ Inventory.
-PDQ Deploy and Inventory can automate all of your software patch management needs, helping you deploy patches and eliminate vulnerabilities and secure your network.
-Test out a 14-day trial of PDQ Deploy and Inventory for free.
+If you're looking for a patch management tool that meets all these requirements and more, then check out PDQ Deploy & Inventory.
+PDQ Deploy & Inventory can automate all your software patch management needs, helping you deploy patches and secure your network.
+Test out a 14-day trial of PDQ Deploy & Inventory for free.